-A.B. thanks Corentin Bernou for fruitful discussions regarding the neuroscience behind the model in Section \ref{subsec:neural}. \end{acks} \begin{funding} A.B. acknowledges partial funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement n° 864066).
-Y. L. acknowledges partial funding from Institut National des Sciences Mathématiques et de leurs Interactions (INSMI) through the PEPS JCJC 2023 program and funding from Université Paris-Dauphine. \end{funding}
+\textbf{Acknowledgment.} A.B. thanks Corentin Bernou for fruitful discussions regarding the neuroscience behind the model in Section \ref{subsec:neural}.

+\textbf{Funding.} A.B. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No 101034324 and by AAP ``Accueil EC'' of Université Claude Bernard Lyon 1.
+Y. L. acknowledges partial funding from Institut National des Sciences Math\'ematiques et de leurs Interactions (INSMI) through the PEPS JCJC 2023 program and funding from Universit\'e Paris-Dauphine.